agoetz/rse-ai-position-statement/RSE-AI-PositionStatement-Draft.md

-## Position Statement on Generative AI in the RSE Workplace
+## DRAFT - Position Statement on Generative AI in the RSE Workplace

 ### Preamble